 Now Roland’s life has come full circle.
 The former neighborhood newspaper carrier has himself finally received and seen for himself the “good news.”

 The former practical nurse has now been consigned to the love and care of our Lord and Saviour Jesus Christ.The former steel mill employee who worked as a gatekeeper has now arrived with his beloved wife Harriet at heaven’s gate.The former altar boy and brick stacker who helped in the construction of Christian Chapel AME Church has now joined the congregation of Christ’s church in heaven.

 The former pillar of the family has now become, according to Scripture (Rev. 3:12) a pillar in the temple of God.
 For Jesus said, “Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.”

-To send flowers to Roland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roland Hayes Robinson, please visit our floral store.